prakashgithubnew/corejavadesignpattern/AbstractFactoryDesignPattern/readme.md

 The Abstract Factory pattern should be used when creating objects of related types, and you want to ensure they are compatible.
 It is also beneficial for abstracting the creation of the objects from client code, and allowing multiple families of products to be switched at runtime.

-In Java, the javax.swing package has an interface LookAndFeel that defines methods to create UI components, and the java.awt.Toolkit class has an abstract method createDesktopPeer() .
-Additionally, the javax.xml.parsers.DocumentBuilderFactory class has a static method newInstance() .
-All these examples demonstrate the usefulness of the Abstract Factory pattern in Java.
+When you want to create families of related objects, such as different types of products that need to work together.